ESPN BottomLine: Cold Pizza

 Cold Pizza was notable for having its own version of ESPN's BottomLine, as their ticker not only gave sports scores but also news headlines and weather forecasts from sports cities and is shown in its own color scheme.
 It also functioned differently: it constantly scrolled, while other ESPN "BottomLines" usually "flip" through the different scores, scrolling only for long statistical lines (until August 20, 2018, when the bottomline was updated to flip even through long statistical lines, as a result of the bottomline now being two lines rather than one).
 This graphic was discontinued in the summer of 2006 when the "BottomLine" was changed to resemble those of other ESPN programs.

 College Football Playoff Megacast

 The Playoff Megacasts for 2017 introduced a new statistical ticker, which shows info about the current drive, and stats about plays made.
 Unlike the others, it just fades out stats, instead of flipping.

 For the 2018 semifinals, a newly redesigned version of the statistical ticker was unveiled.

 Defunct Windows PC Ticker

-From the Windows 98 era to the middle of the Windows XP era, a BottomLine ticker application using Macromedia Shockwave technology was available for personal use on a Windows personal computer (and was embeddedable with credit as a part of personal websites).
+From the Windows 98 era to the middle of the Windows XP era, a BottomLine ticker application using Macromedia Shockwave technology was available for personal use on a Windows personal computer (and was embeddable with credit as a part of personal websites).
 Its last update (version 2.1) was in August 2004.